by Benjamin Deeter, Student Public Relations Writer

-Dr. Anthony Moore, Cedarville University’s director of intercultural leadership, will lead the trip, along with Bennett, Dr. Murray Murdoch, senior professor of history and Dr. John Mark Yeats, church historian and theology professor at Midwestern Baptist Theological Seminary, are slated to lead the trip.
+Dr. Anthony Moore, Cedarville University's director of intercultural leadership, will lead the trip, along with Bennett, Dr. Murray Murdoch, senior professor of history, and Dr. John Mark Yeats, church historian and theology professor at Midwestern Baptist Theological Seminary, are slated to lead the trip.

 “The trip pushes us to consider how the Gospel creates an otherwise-uncommon unity and affords us confidence in the present to work toward a reconciliation that Christ’s completed work has already guaranteed,” Bennett said.

 Located in southwest Ohio, Cedarville University is an accredited, Christ-centered, Baptist institution with an enrollment of 4,193 undergraduate, graduate and online students in more than 150 areas of study.
 Founded in 1887, Cedarville is recognized nationally for its authentic Christian community, rigorous academic programs, including its master of ministry program, strong graduation and retention rates, accredited professional and health science offerings and high student engagement ranking.
 For more information about the University, visit www.cedarville.edu.